Pol who warned of bigoted rhetoric justifies ties with Louis Farrakhan, lashes out at Jewish group

 “The Congressional Black Caucus is asking that organization to condemn (Israeli Prime Minister) Benjamin Netanyahu and the (Israeli) government for discriminating against Africans who are migrating, who are fleeing dictatorships, who are fleeing oppression,” he added.
 “There's a great deal of bigotry and racism happening right now they fail to condemn.”

-Carson’s remarks came after he was asked about his ties to Farrakahn, who frequently expresses hostility toward Jews, as well as whites and the LGBT community.
+Carson’s remarks came after he was asked about his ties to Farrakhan, who frequently expresses hostility toward Jews, as well as whites and the LGBT community.

-The Indiana congressman is one of eight members of the Congressional Black Caucus known who have ties to Farrakhan, who recently made national headlines when he delivered a major speech in Chicago in which he said “powerful Jews are my enemy” and “Farrakhan, by God’s grace, has pulled the cover off of that Satanic Jew and I’m here to say your time is up, your world is through.”
+The Indiana congressman is one of eight members of the Congressional Black Caucus known to have ties to Farrakhan, who recently made national headlines when he delivered a major speech in Chicago in which he said “powerful Jews are my enemy” and “Farrakhan, by God’s grace, has pulled the cover off of that Satanic Jew and I’m here to say your time is up, your world is through.”

 Matt Brooks, executive director of the Republican Jewish Coalition, told Fox News that it seems clear to him that Carson flatly refuses to disavow Farrakhan.